jayadeepravuri/Motorman/README.md

 Also, E111 and E501 readability errors were registered according to PEP8 standards.

-### Issues

-I have come across a number of issues I found within the game.
-Some do affect the users experience and others have some visual implications.

 ## Deployment

 The following deployment stages were taken.
 Through Gitpod, I would have to stage regular commits.